jilitnarzi/Design_Analysis_of_Inverter_using_skypdk130_xschem/README.md

-The command needed to type in the simulation window of xterm terminal to get gain, can be seen in the images .
+The command needed to type in the simulation window of xterm terminal to get gain, can be seen in the images.